 The following are some questions we consider foundational to our work in the humanities in Hawaiʻi:

 All Public Humanities and Preservation & Access Grants awarded by Hawaiʻi Council for the Humanities are federal subawards from the National Endowment of the Humanities.
 The National Endowment for the Humanities (NEH) is an independent federal agency created in 1965.
 It is one of the largest funders of humanities programs in the United States.
 We acknowledge and thank the NEH for supporting the important work of caring for culture, history, civic connection, and the unique ways public humanities enrich our lives in Hawai’i.

-For our Preservation & Access Grants—Librarian or Archivist Leader
+For our Preservation & Access Grants—Preservation and Access Leadership

-A strong project includes project personnel that can provide professional guidance, rigor, and analysis, and apply archival preservation standards and develop universal access using humanities indexing and cataloguing methods.
-At least one Librarian or Archivist Leadership name and a letter of commitment explaining their support, role, and commitment is required.
+A strong project includes project personnel that can provide professional guidance, rigor, and analysis, and apply librarian, archival preservation, and/or conservation standards and develop universal access using humanities indexing and cataloguing methods.
+At least one Preservation and Access Leadership name and a letter of commitment explaining their support, role, and commitment is required.

 Hawaiʻi Council for the Humanities dedicates a staff member to supporting our grantees.
-To learn more, please contact Director of Grants Stacy Hoshino, at email@example.com, or by phone at 808-469-4551.
-If you are interested in a consultation about applying for a grant with us, be sure to contact Stacy Hoshino no later than two weeks before the grant application deadline.
+Ours is a competitive grant award process.
+If you are interested in a consultation about applying for a grant, we encourage you to contact Director of Community Grants Stacy Hoshino at email@example.com, (808) 469-4551.